Calendar

 Hands-On History Open House

-Youth visitors are invited to participate in on our inaugural dinosaur egg hunt!
+And More! - Enjoy special demonstrations of basket making and ash pounding, delicious bread from the outdoor bake oven, and a dinosaur egg hunt!
 Dino eggs will be hidden around campus for youth visitors to find throughout the open house (one per person) while supplies last.
-Will they be in the wood shop?
-The museum?
-The blacksmith shop?
-Time will tell!
+Where will they be?
+Only time will tell!
 Eggs can be taken home to hatch in warm water (approximately 8 hours per hatching).
-Before you go, snap a picture of your egg hunt participant with their egg and our dinosaur footprint as an extra memento.
+Before you go, snap a picture in front of our dinosaur footprint as an extra memento.

 In conjunction with our Hands-On History Open House, Maine Seacoast Mission will be at the Castine town dock from 1 to 5 pm for a floating open house aboard their 74-foot flagship vessel, Sunbeam!